lirantal/essential-nodejs-security-book/manuscript/xss.md

 * DOM-based XSS - The nature of this XSS attack lies in the web application code making use of DOM methods which rely on insecure user input.
 Browsers provide the most commonly used *document* object which allows to interact with the web page structure and the current web request that was made.
 Vulnerable properties of the *document* object are *document.location* or *document.documentURI* to name a few.
 If a web application uses one of these properties insecurely to parse data from the request being made and then use it in the web page then an attacker is able to alter the request just like with a reflected XSS attack and thus affect the DOM structure and expose the user's browser to execute the malicious code.

-Briefly reviewing the sources of untrusted input data which may be vulnerable to XSS attacks:
+Briefly reviewing the sources of un-trusted input data which may be vulnerable to XSS attacks:

 * Query string and parameters - these are the most common input injections and include any *GET* parameters, the URL itself or pieces of it, and general *POST* data or other HTML methods.